CPHS/OPHS Glossary of Terms

 An individual involuntarily confined or detained in a penal institution.

-The term is intended to encompass individuals sentenced to such an
+The term is intended to encompass individuals sentenced to such an institution

-which provide alternatives to criminal prosecution or incarceration
+to criminal prosecution or incarceration in a penal institution, and

-trial, or sentencing.
+individuals detained pending arraignment, trial, or sentencing.

 Privacy: